vdclab/vdclab-wiki/MyHits.md

  {.links-list}

 ## User Notes
-Includes a suite of tools used for querying sequences, search terms, accessions against their databases; useful for additional motif/domain identification analysis
+- Includes a suite of tools used for querying sequences, search terms, accessions against their databases; useful for additional motif/domain identification analysis
+- HMMER3 tool to build HMM profiles from multiple alignments
+- Many pattern finding tools
 ## Ease of Use
 Requires some knowledge of the programs used for sequence analysis, alignment, matching, etc.

+3
 ## Citations

 - Pagni, M., Ioannidis, V., Cerutti, L., Zahn-Zabal, M., Jongeneel, C. V., & Falquet, L. (2004).
 [MyHits: a new interactive resource for protein annotation and domain identification.](https://academic.oup.com/nar/article/32/suppl_2/W332/1040786) Nucleic acids research, 32(suppl_2), W332-W335.